serhatgktp/space-dasher/readme.md

 The objective of the game is to beat all three levels by jumping from one platform to another and reaching the cyan "end-platform".
 Beware!
 If you fall to the bottom of the level, you lose!

+You may also gather golden coins that are scattered across each level to increase your score!
+If you complete the game, your final score will be displayed on the victory screen.

 ## ABILITIES

 In addition to being able to move in all directions, our character Steve is able to double-jump, and even dash towards the left or right!